SiyaKamboj/cse15l-lab-reports/LabReport3/LabReport3.md

 ## grep -v

 `grep -v` was a command that I discovered at [this link](https://www.redhat.com/sysadmin/find-text-files-using-grep).
 It is a command that "inverts" grep by searching for the file that does NOT contain the user-specified pattern/word.
+This would be useful for mass-deleting all files that contain a word/phrase that is no longer neccessary.